herflis/concepts-temp/content/client-side-forms.md

 [illustration of a custom content type with questions as fields]

 Every content is built up by fields, so for example a user as content has numerous special fields as well for storing data like their username and password (among others).
 It is no different with forms but instead of username and password, it consists of questions.
-Fields (of a content) can be set on the content type definition.
+Fields (of a content) can be defined on the content type definition.

 # usage (advantages)

 It is a handy use case of a custom content type since you don't need to rely on any third party service to create client side forms.
-All submitted forms will be saved as a new content under a specified location in your repo enabling you to analyze all the answers aftwerwards.
+All submitted forms will be saved as a new content under a specified location in your repo enabling you to analyze all the answers afterwards.
-This versatility enables you to easily define contents based on your business needs, and the client side forms (presented above) is just one example of the possibilities content type methodology holds.
+This versatility enables you to easily define contents based on your business needs, the client side forms (presented above) is just one example of the possibilities content type methodology holds.